3D Cone Beam CAT Scan (CBCT) Caldwell NJ

 The NJ Center for Oral Surgery is proud to offer the Carestream 9300 Select 3D Cone Beam CAT Scan.

-CAT images provide Dr. Kirsch and Dr. Jacobs with the most comprehensive and accurate information available to determine bone quantity and quality.
+CAT images provide Dr. Kirsch, Dr. Jacobs and Dr. Zambetti with the most comprehensive and accurate information available to determine bone quantity and quality.
 The dental scan will provide the exact location of anatomical structures, the contours of the jaw bone, and the best sites for your implants.
 With Dental CAT Scanning implant procedures can be planned in detail before any surgery takes place.
 This means virtually no surprises when a doctor performs surgery.

 - Our Cone Beam CAT Scan emits much less radiation compared to a regular CAT Scan found at hospitals and radiology facilities.
 In some cases it can be 10x less.